ucsb-cs8/w20/_lectures/lect16.md

     * The 3rd person in line now adds 1 to it, and responds "There are two people in front of me."
     * This can go on and on until the last person in line knows how many people are in line.

-The simplest case is called the **Base case**: Theres nothing to do.
+The simplest case is called the **Base case**: There is nothing to do.

 **Example: Doing dishes**
 * Simplest case (base case): There are no dishes.
 You're done!